 MED or CU: Talent pushes the dialyzed FITC-inulin solution through a 0.22 μm syringe filter into some sort of collection container.

-Keep the FITC-inulin protected from light at 4ºC.
-Dialyzed and sterilized FITC-inulin can be used for up to 2 weeks.
-Precipitated FITC-inulin can be dissolved by re-heating at 90ºC for a few minutes.
+Remember to always keep FITC-inulin protected from light to avoid photobleaching.

 CU: Tube of sterilized, dialyzed FITC-inulin as talent covers with tin foil.

-MED: Talent places the foil covered tube into the refrigerator.

-Alternatively a new labeled FITC-polysaccharide, FITC-sinistrin, can be used, which does not require dialysis.

-CU: Labeled container of FITC-sinistrin as talent displays to the camera.
-Authors, if possible, please provide an image of FITC-sinistrin chemical that we can show here as an alternative to this shot.

 Injection and blood collection

 Prior to the experiment, take the body weight of the mice.
 After anesthetizing the mice briefly with 4-5 % isoflurane, check anesthesia depth by toe pinch reflex.